aapichart/.dotfiles/README.md

 - After done installation for os part.
 - 1. NVIM
     - open any text file
-    - then run :PackerInstall
+    1.1 run :PackerInstall
       (This will install all plugin for nvim)
-    - and run :checkhealth
+    1.2 run :checkhealth
-      (This will check all other plugins need for nvim ex. npm, nodejs, lsp - language Servers)
+      (This will check all other plugins need for nvim ex. npm, nodejs, lsp - language Servers) or you can run
+      :checkhealth treesitter
+      for checking treesitter plugin whether there are any errors 1.3 run :Mason
+      - This will let you install any language servers that you want ex. pyright for python